Bridges to Bluffs

 Solo swimmers and 2-person relay teams may enter.

-This event is USMS-sanctioned.
-All participants must be 18 years of age or older on race day and must have a current annual or one event USMS membership.
-One event memberships may be purchased during registration.
+This event is USMS-sanctioned for participants 18 years of age or older on 12/31/2025.
+Each must have a current annual or one event USMS membership (OEVT).
+OEVTs may be purchased during registration.

 Fees